Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Smile Dessert Singapore: kid-friendly restaurant with ball pit

-Kith Cafe at Kiztopia Marina Square: kid-friendly cafe in an indoor playground
+Kith Cafe at Kiztopia Marina Square: kid-friendly cafe & indoor playground

 Kid-friendly Restaurants & Cafés in East Coast